addynair/IP-Project/README.md

 ## Contributions

 Pull requests are very much appreciated.
-Do open discussions before making major changes (commiting them to the master branch)
+Do open discussions before making major changes (commiting them to the main branch)